 Knez Mihailova Street is a well-known pedestrian zone and shopping center in Belgrade.
 It is located between Republic Square and Kalemegdan.
 Most importantly, it is protected by law as one of the city’s most valuable monuments.

 Republic Square is Belgrade’s main city square.
-It is known for its monument to Knez Mihailo, the favorite meeting point of many locals.
+It is known for its monument to Knez Mihailo, the favourite meeting point of many locals.
 The square also houses the National Museum, the Central Military Club, while the National Theater is just across the street.

 Skadarlija is the most famous bohemian district in Belgrade.
 After all, we can’t talk about places to visit in Belgrade, without mentioning it.
 The 500-meter-long cobblestone street houses many restaurants, including Dva jelena, Tri sesira, Ima dana, and more.